Gao Fei: 2004–2009: Back to televisions again

 After taking a break from acting, she started using the stage name Gao Fei, and started acting as rebellious or villainous characters, earning the nickname “the number one rebellious actress.”
-She appeared in many TV series including “My Career as an Agent” (2004), “Evil Fire” (2005), “Marriage Code” (2006), “ Would Like to Fly” (2007), “An Epic of A Woman” (2008), and “Agent Zero : The Secret Agent” (2009).
+She appeared in many TV series including “My Career as an Agent” (2004), “Evil Fire” (2005), “Marriage Code” (2006), “ Would Like to Fly” (2007), “An Epic of A Woman” (2008), and “Agent Zero: The Secret Agent” (2009).

 During this period, she worked with musicians Chris Babida, Michael Lai and Pang Long, to produce her debut solo album Extraordinary Fei.
 The album sold over 100,000 copies.
 She won the Best New Talent Award at Sprite Music Awards.

 2010-present: Movie associate producer

 In 2001, she wrote and worked as an associate producer and a leading actress for the movie “You Deserve to Be Single.”
-The movie won seven nominations including the best picture of the China Movie Channel Media Awards at Shanghai International Film Festival in 2010.
+The movie won seven nominations including the best picture of the China Movie Channel Media Awards at the Shanghai International Film Festival in 2010.